corpsecouch/corpsecouch.github.io/src/portfolio/projects/disney/disney-greenlight/index.md

 layout: portfolio
 type: project
 title: Movie Greenlight
-description: A case study about creating the platform for developing Disney theatrical stories.
+# description: A case study about creating the platform for developing Disney theatrical stories.
+description: Not all stories are Disney stories, but some stories can become Disney stories.
+This is the creative affairs process, working stories until they can become a Disney movie.
+I led the design of the tools that support the creative affairs process; a 3-way marketplace where stories come in, get analyzed, reported on, reviewed, and back around again until a decision is made.
 keys:
   project: DisneyGreenlight
   company: disney